 Typical offer: AAB / 340 UCAS points

-The AA grades must be in 2 pure science subjects (includes Chemistry, Biology, Physics and Mathematics).
+The AA grades must be in 2 pure Science subjects (includes Chemistry, Biology, Physics and Maths).
 The third A level can be in any subject excluding General Studies.

 BTEC Extended Diploma:

 DDD in Applied Science may be considered if offered together with a science A level at grade B. All BTEC qualifications can only be considered if offered together with a mandatory 6 months of paid employment in an Optical practice, which should be evidenced by reference.

 Applicants on Access Programmes: